Modified on March 25, 2021

-Q: With new Economic Impact Payments (EIP), or “stimulus” payments, being considered by Congress, should I file my income taxes now or later?
+Q: With the passage of the American Rescue Plan Act of 2021, should I file my income taxes now or later?

-A: Income thresholds to qualify for payments have not been determined yet.
-Your eligibility will be based on your last income tax return so if your 2020 income was lower than your 2019 income, it may make sense to file now.
+A: The Act includes a new Economic Impact Payment (EIP), or “stimulus” payment.
+Your eligibility for payment will be based on your last income tax return, so if your 2020 income was lower than your 2019 income, it may make sense to file now.
 If your 2019 income was lower, waiting to file may help with eligibility.
 But don’t wait too long!
-April 15th is the last day to file without an extension.
+May 17th is the last day to file without an extension.

 Q: If I qualified for EIP payments but have not received them, how can I get them now?

 A: If you have not received your first or second EIP, or you believe you have not received the full amount you are entitled to, the only way to get those payments now is to file your income tax return and claim the tax credit for the amount you are entitled to but did not receive.
 This could mean a bigger tax refund.